googleworkspace/php-samples/drive/quickstart/README.md

 # Google Drive API Quickstart

-Complete the steps described in the [Google Drive PHP Quickstart](https://developers.google.com/drive/v3/web/quickstart/php), and in about five minutes you'll have a simple PHP command-line application that makes requests to the Google Drive API.
+Complete the steps described in the [Google Drive API Quickstart](https://developers.google.com/drive/v3/web/quickstart/php), and in about five minutes you'll have a simple PHP command-line application that makes requests to the Google Drive V3 API.

 ## Set up